WordPress Installation on Debian 12 with the LEMP Stack and PHP 8

-WordPress is a very popular open source content management system (CMS) that is used to create and manage websites and blogs.
-It was first released in 2003 and has since won a wide user base and an active community of developers and designers.
+WordPress is a highly popular open-source content management system (CMS) used to create and manage websites and blogs.
+Since its release in 2003, it has built a massive user base and a vibrant community of developers and designers.

 Previous requirements

-1. Linux server: You must have a server that runs Linux, the guide is designed for Debian 12.
+1. Linux server: You must have a server running Linux; this guide is specifically designed for Debian 12.

 2. User with superuser permissions: You must have access to a user with sudo privileges on the server in order to perform the installation and configuration tasks.